 Room Cantilever.
-Not just a pliable pin, it's a rigid structure like a building
+Not just a pliable pin, it's the triangulated racing chassis for the diamond stylus

 "Cantilever is more important in quality performance level than stylus shape."